Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 ```
 NOTE: If it failed then you didn't install Nvidia Cuda from the steps above.

+**If you have any problems, check the Common Problems section or create an issue in this repository and I will try to help.**

 ## Important Note (Atomic)

 Enabling the RPM fusion repo alone will enable it in a "fixed" state.
 Meaning after a major Fedora update (42 -> 43) The repos won't be updated!